 Sustainability Objective Score Commentary Air Piecemeal development could have a very negative impact on air quality as cumulative impacts are more difficult to consider.
 Also, small developments unlikely to bring as much opportunity for improvements than a Local Plan with suitable policy.
 Biodiversity Greater losses for biodiversity are likely if locations are not strategically planned.
 Existing policy could be used to protect biodiversity but not as strong as could be.
 Business Growth ?
-Difficult to score without details of future development proposals or locations.
+Pifficult to score without details of future development proposals or locations.
 Mixed picture as loss of economic floor is possible but construction activities still likely to be supported as housing still in high demand.
 Climate Change Highly negative due to lack of strong energy or transport policies and clear direction from central government still lacking.
 Deprivation Without control over where development occurs, there is no guarantee of being able to regenerate in areas of need.
 There is also no commitment to reducing fuel poverty.
 Education New piecemeal development highly unlikely to address existing demands.
 Employment ?
 Difficult to score without knowledge of future development locations.
 Equality ?
 Difficult to score without knowledge of future development locations.
 Health ?
 Difficult to score without knowledge of future development locations.
 Heritage Without control over where development occurs, no guarantee of being able to protect historical and cultural heritage assets.
 A strategic framework for enhancements is less likely to be realised within borough-wide planning.
 Housing + Some needs would be met but lack of policy direction may reduce drive and certainty for developers.
 Land use Location choice in hands of planning applicant.
 Refusals would be more difficult.
-Greenfield and soil losses highly likely.
+Greenfield and soil

+Sustainability Objective Score Commentary losses highly likely.
 Landscape Much of the borough in in the AONB and of planned development is more likely to put sensitive locations at risk.
-Noise Lack of strategic planning may mean Important Areas for Road Noise (IARN) are harder to avoid, as housing demand is so high and cumulative impacts are overlooked at level of individual development.
-Resources High demand for housing could mean the demolition approach is adopted as land becomes available instead

-Sustainability Objective Score Commentary of adopting a more proactive approach in which the most suitable land is sought out.
+Noise for Road Noise (IARI demand is so high ar Lack of strategic planning may mean Important Areas for Road Noise (IARN) are harder to avoid, as housing demand is so high and cumulative impacts are overlooked at level of individual development.
+Resources High demand for housing could mean the demolition approach is adopted as land becomes available instead of adopting a more proactive approach in which the most suitable land is sought out.
 Lack of existing DM policy means responsible sourcing of materials is more challenging.
 Services & Facilities ?
 Difficult to score without knowledge of development location.
 It is possible that piecemeal development could support rural services by providing a larger population to use such services and create increased demand for expansion.
 However, likely that preference will be for housing over improvements to facilities, and, even with S106, higher demands could be difficult to adapt to in the short term, which could be detrimental to a service such as a GP practice.
-Difficult to score without knowledge of site locate Uncertain as location of windfall site developme unknown.
-Sites that have better travel arranger may be preferred and those without could be im with S106.
-However, this tends to be a tempora Difficult to score without knowledge of site locations.
+Travel ?
+Difficult to score without knowledge of site locations.
 Uncertain as location of windfall site development is unknown.
 Sites that have better travel arrangements may be preferred and those without could be improved with S106.
 However, this tends to be a temporary solution.
 Waste There is currently only weak policy relating to waste.
 Demand for new housing is high.
 Water ?
 Difficult to score without knowledge of development location.